zhouziyue233/DQN-simulation/README.md

 - As AI increasingly powers pricing algorithms in digital markets, a critical question emerges: **Can pricing algorithms learn to collude spontaneously?**

-- Specifically, this question asks when pricing agents interact repeatedly in market, whether they could coordinate on higher prices for maxmizing long-term profits without huamn intervention in this process?
+- Specifically, this question asks when pricing agents interact repeatedly in market, whether they could coordinate on higher prices for maxmizing long-term profits without huamn instructions?

-- In a computational experiment, Calvano et al (2020) have found that basic reinforcement learning (RL) algorithms like Q-learning are able to independently learn collusive pricing strategies and achieve supra-competitive profits even without explicit communication.
+- In a seminal work, Calvano et al (2020)'s computational experiment shows that the basic reinforcement learning algorithms *Q-learning* is able to independently learn collusive pricing strategies and achieve supra-competitive profits even without explicit communication.

 - However, Q-learning algorithm is primitive in reinforcement learning.
 It suffers from some technical limitations.
   - Tabular learning method (Q-table) is inefficient or infeasible when state-action space is very large or continuous, making it difficult to simulate the complexity of real market.